 And, of course, there are all the “normal” nutrition questions: how to combine a gluten-free diet with eating for high cholesterol, blood pressure, cancer, etc.

-There are a variety of dietary treatments that can help get stomach pain under control, and Cheryl has had many years of experience specializing helping clients manage these through diet.
+There are a variety of dietary treatments that can help get stomach pain under control, and Cheryl has had many years of experience specializing helping clients manage digestive distress through diet.
 She has also done several intensive training on a low FODMAP diet, including the Monash University training, as well as trainings with Patsy Catsons and Kate Scarlata.
 Low FODMAP helps reduce tummy troubles in over 70% of people with IBS and IBD.
 Did you get a one page handout on the low FODMAP diet?
 There’s much more detail you need to be successful, and to implement the reintroduction phase.
-You’ll receive lists of allowed foods/foods to avoid, local brands, quick meals, recipes, meal plans, concrete lists and resources and the support you need.
+You’ll receive lists of allowed foods/foods to avoid, local brands, quick meals, recipes, meal plans, apps, books and resources and the support you need.
 More on a low FODMAP diet here.

 Many people have a good general idea of what to eat, but the knowledge alone often is not enough to find balance with food.
 Taking a good look at HOW and WHY we eat are often even more important to help re-shape our food choices.
 Mindful eating helps us slow down and develop a healthier, more balanced relationship with food.
 Not only are there many documented benefits of mindfulness for stress, depression, sleep, IBS, diabetes and binge eating, but it often can lead to long-term weight management, too.
 Especially if you’re a lifelong dieter and it never sticks long term, it’s time to try something new.
 Cheryl has trained in mindfulness, meditation and mindful eating through University of San Diego’s Mindfulness Based Stress Reduction Teacher Training, Mindful Self-Compassion (MSC) the Center for Mind-Body Medicine in DC, Insight Meditation Center of Washington, Michelle May’s Am I Hungry? and more.